sigopt/sigopt-sklearn/README.md

 # clf.best_params_ contains best found param configuration
 ```

-The objective optimized by default is is the default score associated with the estimator
+The objective optimized by default is is the default score associated with an estimator.
-, however users can provide a different metric by passing the `scoring` option to the SigOptSearchCV constructor.
+A custom objective can be used by passing the `scoring` option to the SigOptSearchCV constructor.
 Shown below is an example that uses the f1_score already implemented in sklearn

 ```python